 Every event presents challenges for the host, global meeting planner, and staff members, and to some extent, you might need to compensate on the fly.
 However, it’s best to create a firm schedule for staffing ahead of time.
 What if someone doesn’t show up or a staffer needs to leave their post for an unscheduled restroom break?

 Your best bet is to have a backup plan, such as a couple of extra team members that can act as runners or fill in as needed.
-A well-planned schedule and extra staffing can help you to optimize usage of event staff and ensure that no post is ever left unattended.
+A well-planned schedule and extra staffing can help you to optimize the usage of event staff and ensure that no post is ever left unattended.

-Event attendees are certain to approach staff members with questions, and some of the most common will focus on timing and location of activities.
+Event attendees are certain to approach staff members with questions, and some of the most common will focus on the timing and location of activities.
 You and your corporate meeting planner can prepare for this by providing staffers with maps and itineraries and going over them before the event begins.

-A good bet is to offer attendees maps and itineraries via app so they have their own copies, but giving staff members hard copies is also wise since it can help to make their jobs a lot easier and account for potential snafus like low battery on devices or in-app crashes.
+A good bet is to offer attendees maps and itineraries via the app so they have their own copies, but giving staff members hard copies is also wise since it can help to make their jobs a lot easier and account for potential snafus like a low battery on devices or in-app crashes.